FabriceSalvaire/CodeReview/README.rst

 Installation from Source
 ------------------------

-The CodeReview source code is hosted at |CodeReview@github|
+CodeReview source code is hosted at |CodeReview@github|

 To clone the Git repository, run this command in a terminal: